Pedro Bank: Why It's Special

-Both regionally and nationally the Pedro Bank is an important commercial, biological and historical area.
-It represents Jamaica's main commercial and artisanal fishing grounds and serves as the primary harvesting area for the largest export of Queen Conch from the Caribbean region.
-Jamaican conch exports have in the past generated more foreign revenue than the country's world-famous Blue Mountain coffee.
+The Pedro Bank is an important commercial and biological area on a national and regional level.
+It is located approximately 50 miles off the southwestern coast of Jamaica and its three small, sandy islands, also known as cays, are composed of coral reefs, sand and sea grass beds.
+It makes up Jamaica's main commercial and artisanal fishing grounds and serves as the primary harvesting area for the largest export of queen conch in the Caribbean region.
+Jamaican conch exports have at times generated more foreign revenue than the country's world-famous Blue Mountain coffee.

 Working Through Partnerships

 The progress that has been made at Pedro Bank is in large part due to partnerships with the government of Jamaica.
 Strong relationships with the main regulatory and enforcement agencies responsible for the area—the Fisheries Division, the National Environment and Planning Agency (NEPA), the Jamaican Defense Force Coast Guard, and the Pedro Bank fishermen—have been critical to the project.
 The Conservancy and the University of the West Indies (UWI) are providing academic, technical and applied conservation management expertise.